House of Last Things: Production

 The film was shot in Portland, Oregon.

 Release

 House of Last Things premiered at the Festival international du film fantastique de Gérardmer.
+It also screened at the 2013 Mórbido Fest.
 Revolver Entertainment purchased distribution rights in the U.S. and Canada after the 2014 Cannes Film Festival.

 Reception

 Ben Umstead of Twitch Film wrote, "Though the film is at times still quite creepy, and always persistently strange, Bartlett's story is refreshingly absent of evil and any real terror, gruesome or otherwise.
 For as much as it is a ghost story House Of Last Things is also a love story."
 Scott Hallam of Dread Central rated it 3.5/5 stars and wrote, "Instead of being a traditional haunting tale, it's an ambitious take on a ghost story which at times works very well and at others becomes muddy."
 Mark L. Miller of Ain't It Cool News called it "a twisting turning fever dream of a film full of lush treasures and nightmarish imagery."